daijro/SearchifyX/README.md

 Many websites can detect when the window focus is lost.
 SearchifyX includes a __window switching safety lock__ to prevent websites from knowing you are using a different window.

-*Note: The text search bar does not work when the Window switch safety lock is enabled.
-It is designed to be used with the OCR tool and Paste & Search tool.*

 Here is a [demo website](https://www.codingwithjesse.com/demo/2007-05-16-detect-browser-window-focus/) that turns black when the window is out of focus: